Extraventricular Drainage and Hematoma Evacuation to Treat Hydrocephalus Following Lysis of MCA Embolism

 - Close Wound

 So we are going to first place in extraventricular drainage to treat the hydrocephalus, and then we are going to remove the hematoma in the cerebellum.
-Extraventricular drainage would be inserted using a manual drill, which regarding the overall procedure, makes it faster than doing it with an automatic drill.
+Extraventricular drainage will be inserted using a manual drill, which, regarding the overall procedure, makes it faster than doing it with an automatic drill.
 One of the disadvantages certainly is that when you use a hand drill, that the burr hole is rather small - more or less just a little bit bigger than the diameter of the drainage itself.
 When - when you have done the drilling, you do not have that much room to adjust the angle how it goes through the skull.

-Okay so we do a little incision just very quick.
+Okay, so we do a little incision - just very quick.
 And then we do need the manual drill as I said before.
-And now we - you should, as I said before, it's helpful if you try to place already the drill in the direction you later on want to introduce the - the drainage.
-Because otherwise you might later have difficulties with it.
+And now we - you should, as I said before, it's helpful if you try to place already the drill in the direction you later on want to introduce the - the drainage because, otherwise, you might later have difficulties with it.
 Okay, here we go.
 So I have to start here.

 Okay - now you feel how it goes through the corticalis, and then it goes - should go - quite easy.
 And then you will hit the other corticalis on the other side.
 That's when it gets hard again, which is now.
-Okay now we in.
+Okay, now we in.
 Probably saw that it advanced.
 Take it back out.

-Then we are going to locate the middle, which is here.
-Locate the inion, which is about here.
+Then we are going to locate the middle, which is here, locate the inion, which is about here.
 And then touch - okay.
-And… So most probably I think this will be enough to get - to expose the inferior fossa.
+And… So most probably, I think this will be enough to get - to expose the inferior fossa.
 Okay.

 So you need to prepare this for - so that you are prepared when you need the Halo ring during the surgery to fix it.